jkchen46034/atm/README.md

 ## ATM
 ````
-        ATM is an ATM machine implmented in Go.
+        ATM is an ATM machine implemented in Go.
 ````
 ## Installation
 ````